 In India, Zagre et al. (2024) revealed that 62% of farmers’ respondents across the three research areas had noticed an increase in rainfall.
 68% of farmers’ respondents agreed that the rainy season starts late and 67% agreed the rainy season stops early.
-Only 37% of farmers who responded to the survey confirmed a rising tendency, whereas 60% of farmers confirmed the shortening of the rainy season over time.
-Kumar et al. (2025) found that majority of respondents (64.60%) strongly disagree with the perception that flood incidents are increasing, while only 16.79% agree.
-However, the perception of increasing drought incidents is prominent, with 50.73% agreeing, stressing a rampant worry about water scarcity.
+Only 37% of farmers confirmed a rising tendency, whereas 60% farmers confirmed shortening of rainy season over time.
+Kumar et al. (2025) found that majority of respondents (64.60%) strongly disagree with the perception that flood incidents are increasing, while only 16.79% agreed to it.
+However, the perception of increasing drought incidents was prominent, with 50.73% agreeing, stressing a rampant worry about water scarcity.
 These results affect the perception of water shortages, with 44.89% agreeing to perceive this impact.
 Increasing incidents of drought and water shortages will affect agricultural activities, which was visible in tribal people’s perception of the effects on agriculture.
-In Uttar Pradesh, Ansari & Raghuvashi (2018) noticed that majority of the farmers (54.17%) displayed high level of perception towards climate change followed by medium (25%) and low (20.83%).
-In Bundelkhand region, Jatav (2022) reported that over 80% of farmers recognized variations in rainfall patterns, with 90% describing more frequent heat waves.
+In Uttar Pradesh, Ansari et al. (2018) noticed that majority of the farmers (54.17%) displayed high level of perception towards climate change, followed by medium (25%) and low (20.83%) perception.
+In Bundelkhand region, Jatav (2022) reported that over 80% of farmers recognized variations in rainfall patterns with 90% describing more frequent heat waves.
 Interestingly, these perceptions did not always correlate with meteorological data, explaining the complications of climate change awareness at the regional level.

 Despite numerous studies on climate change impacts, major gaps persist in the perceptions and experiences of farming communities in Bundelkhand region of Uttar Pradesh.
-Most studies focus on broader about the perceptions of farming community without considering weather events, crop productivity, socioeconomic, and livelihood factors influencing the communities’ understanding and responses to climate change.
-This research aims to examine these gaps, understanding farmers’ perceptions becomes essential for designing context-specific strategies that enhance resilience and ensure sustainable agricultural growth.
+Most studies focus on broader about the perceptions of farming community without considering weather events, crop productivity, socio-economic, and livelihood factors influencing the communities’ understanding and responses to climate change.
+This research aims to examine these gaps, understanding farmers’ perceptions for designing context-specific strategies that enhance resilience and ensure sustainable agricultural growth.

 Materials and Methods

 The study was conducted in Bundelkhand region of Uttar Pradesh.
-Bundelkhand region/zone was purposively selected because Bundelkhand region is historically more vulnerable to climate change (Tripathi, 2017; Jatav, 2024), especially to drought and failure in cropping systems compared to any other region of Uttar Pradesh (Gupta et al. 2014; Prakash et al., 2024).
+Bundelkhand region/zone was purposively selected because it is historically more vulnerable to climate change (Tripathi, 2017; Jatav, 2024), especially to drought and failure in cropping systems compared to any other region of Uttar Pradesh (Gupta et al., 2014; Prakash et al., 2024).
 For the study all districts of Bundelkhand region were selected.
-Further, one block from each districts and selected block, two villages were randomly selected.
+Further, one block from each district and from each selected block, two villages were randomly selected.
 Total 375 households were selected for the collection of data.
 The households/respondents were selected using (Yamane’s, 1964) formula.

 n=N1+N(e)2

 Where: ‘n’ is the sample size of the study, ‘N’ is the target population and ‘e’ is the margin of error (0.05).
 With 95% confidence level, 5% (0.05) error margin was used to draw the sample, which is representative enough to draw conclusions.
-The survey was conducted for primary data collection during months February, 2025 to May, 2025.
+The survey was conducted for primary data collection during months of February, 2025 to May, 2025.

 The perception was measured by using developed scale.
-The scale consisted 28 statements on a five continuum namely strongly agree (SA), agree (A), undecided (UN), disagree (D) and strongly disagree (SD) with score of 5, 4, 3, 2 and 1, respectively.
-The perception score of all the items was summed up to get the individual scores and respondents were grouped into three categories- low, medium and high based on the mean ± standard deviation.
+The scale consisted 28 statements on a five continuum namely, strongly agree (SA), agree (A), undecided (UN), disagree (D) and strongly disagree (SD) with score of 5, 4, 3, 2 and 1, respectively.
+The perception score of all the items was summed up to get the individual scores and respondents were grouped into three categories namely, low, medium and high based on values of mean ± standard deviation.